Kristopher Negrón: Seattle Mariners

-In 2022, he began serving as first-base coach for the Mariners.
-On April 20, he made his debut as the interim major-league manager, while manager Scott Servais was unavailable after testing positive for COVID-19.
+In 2022, Negrón became the first base coach for the Mariners.
+On April 20, he made his debut as the interim Mariners manager, while manager Scott Servais was unavailable after testing positive for COVID-19.
 The Mariners beat the Texas Rangers that day under Negrón's management.

+On November 26, 2024, Negrón became the third base coach for the Mariners.

+Pittsburgh Pirates

+On November 15, 2025, Negrón was hired by the Pittsburgh Pirates as their bench coach.

 Personal

 Negrón and his wife, Allison, met in 2005 as students at UC Davis and married in 2010.
 They have twin sons, Gianni and Lorenzo, who were born in June 2021.
 They live in Napa, California.